Student Management

 Internet and Network student contract

-The school offers students the opportunity to access the Internet, Intranet and other on-line services as part of the school curriculum.
+The school offers students the chance to access the Internet.
+They can also access the Intranet and other on-line services.
+This is part of the school curriculum.
 All students and parent/carers are required to sign a contract to allow computer and internet access.
 If the conditions of the contract are breached, user privileges will be suspended and/or payment for damages may be requested.
 Sanctions as per the Student Code of Conduct may apply.
 Unauthorised use of student images, voice or LHS name, property or personnel is a direct violation of the privacy policy.

 Lockers